SunilSyal/Alexa-Video-Tutorials/3 - Slots - Custom/README.md

 # Alexa-Slots-Custom

-A very simple step by step, 7.03 minutes demo (see video at the end of read me) of developing very simple skill of using a custom slot.
+A very simple step by step, demo (see video at the end of read me) of developing very simple skill of using a custom slot.

 This simple app will help you understand
 - How to add a custom slot in your app